navnorth/wp-nn-docker/README.md

     host> sudo apachectl stop && sudo nginx -s stop

+If what you have running on port 80 is another docker, find the Container ID and stop the Docker already running on port 80:

+    host> docker ps -a | grep ":80->80" host> docker stop <id>

 ### Step 3

 Add localhost.localdomain to /etc/hosts.
 If this command doesn't work, just append the line manually to your /etc/hosts file